rachelnisbet/Educate2025_Coffee/README.md

 Although it’s not very likely that one person will be using three different languages for analysis, let’s switch to another workbench – one special for SAS and R – to continue.

 **6. Explore the R script**
-*	Use the drop down to select the Launch VS Code – SAS and R.
+*	Use the drop down to select Launch VS Code – SAS and R.
 *	Even though this is technically a different space, we still have the same view – including the files we brought in previously!
 *	Open the *coffee.r* file.
 *	In this program:
     * Load packages
     * Import data
-    * View summary statistics
+    * View summary statistics and variable details
     * Compute Average Productivity by Job Role
     * Display frequencies for Job Role and Work from Home Status
     * Run a T-Test for Work from Home Status and Productivity